zaichyk/ml-entry-workshop/README.md

 In this hands-on workshop, you will:

 1. Learn core machine learning concepts (supervised learning)
+2. Understand how neural networks work and visualize their components
-2. Create your own dataset by rating photos
+3. Create your own dataset by rating photos
-3. Prepare data for model training
+4. Prepare data for model training
-4. Train a CNN model to predict your preferences
+5. Train a CNN model to predict your preferences
-5. Evaluate model performance
+6. Evaluate model performance with interactive tools

 ## Getting Started